ahowe12/AHoweFiles/DataVisualizations.md

 General Government Debt - Area Graph

-In a second attempt to create a data visualization for the General Government Debt data, I experimented with streamgraphs, bumpgraphs, and horizon charts but found that these visualizations were difficult to interpret and didn't display the country names in an orderly manner.
-This led me to choose the area graph, which spreads each country's data horizontally and leaves enough space between each country so that the data can be read easily.
+*Gross Debt as a Percentage of GDP per Country from 1996 to 2018*

+According to RAWGraphics, an area graph displays "a series of small similar graphics or charts, allowing them to be easily compared."
+This graph spreads each country's data horizontally to account for changes over time and leaves enough space between each country's data to make it easier to read.
 I don't like how the years don't render correctly in this visualization, but I still deemed this option to be better than the others.

 RAWGraphics initially assigned a color to each country, which created a rainbow effect.
 To simplify the chart, I calculated the difference between each country's gross debt in 1996 and 2018.
 Those calculations allowed me to identify which countries had decreasing, stagnant, and increasing gross debts.
 Using a color palette from ColorBrewer2.0, I assigned a color-blind safe palette to the visualization.
 Orange is assigned to the countries with the largest increases in gross debts over time.
 I used gray to identify the countries with slight to moderate increases in debt over time.
 Since these changes are less exteme, they are considered background information in this chart.
 Light blue is assigned to countries with realtively stagnant gross debts over time.
 Dark blue is assigned to countries with decreasing debts over time.
 For each country, the data are interpreted by reading from left to right.
 Thinner parts of the line represent decreases in gross government debt.